-Dangerous Car Defects
+Dangerous Car Defects and Recalls

-The below list, while not complete should give you a good idea of different harmful potential car defects you might come across.
+The below list, while not complete should give you a good idea of different harmful potential car defects and recalls you might come across.
 Recent car defects and recalls have included, ignition switches, airbags, and tires.
 These parts of your cars can all be checked, but you should also look out for these areas of your vehicle:

 Houston Car Defects Lawyer